Federal Emergency Management Agency (FEMA): How It Works, What It Provides

 As with most applications, all disaster relief requests are available on the FEMA website and are surprisingly simple to access and use.
 The average disaster victim does not need to wade into the deep end about the Stafford Act, the Disaster Relief Act, or anything else.
 All they need to do is get on the FEMA website, go to ‘Assistance After a Disaster,’ and select the applicable program.

-How Individuals Can Apply
+How Can Individuals Apply for FEMA Disaster Assistance?

 According to FEMA, the Individuals and Households Program offers the following support:

-Hazard Mitigation Assistance
+What is Hazard Mitigation Assistance?

 An old saying goes, "An ounce of prevention is worth a pound of cure.”
 Mechanics and maintenance managers know this to be true; preventative maintenance is a far better solution than repairing what is broken.
 FEMA understands this, too.
 It is better for everyone involved to mitigate disasters whenever possible to reduce the overall impact if or when a disaster strikes.
 One of the programs FEMA offers is the Hazard Mitigation Assistance (HMA) grant program.
 This program provides funding for states, tribes, territories, and local communities to implement mitigation measures that reduce the risk of loss of life and property from future disasters.